 Trade between the two nations came in at a hefty $345 billion in 2011, but now that is threatened as Chinese citizens attacked Japanese establishments, both diplomatic and commercial, on the mainland.
 Even more protests are planned for Tuesday.

 While Chinese Foreign Ministry spokesman Hong Lei said the government would protect Japanese firms and citizens and also said that protesters must obey the law, his other words were more incendiary.
-In the report he was quoted saying, "The gravely destructive consequences of Japan's illegal purchase of the Diaoyu Islands are steadily emerging, and the responsibility for this should be borne by Japan.”
+In the report he was quoted saying, “The gravely destructive consequences of Japan’s illegal purchase of the Diaoyu Islands are steadily emerging, and the responsibility for this should be borne by Japan.”
 He added, “The course of developments will depend on whether or not Japan faces up to China’s solemn stance and whether or not it faces up to the calls for justice from the Chinese people and adopts a correct attitude and approach.”

 However, the Chinese government has stepped up its rhetoric with a threat to exert economic pressure over the matter.
 According to the overseas edition of the People’s Daily, the main newspaper of the Chinese Communist Party, Beijing plans to retaliate where it will hurt Japan’s economy most: its pocketbook.

 In a front-page editorial, the newspaper asked, “How could it be that Japan wants another lost decade, and could even be prepared to go back by two decades?”
 It added that China “has always been extremely cautious about playing the economic card.
 But in struggles concerning territorial sovereignty, if Japan continues its provocations, then China will take up the battle.”